The Agent Security Survey Becomes the Threat Model

 From Attack Catalog to Security Model

 That matters because the failure mode changes when language is wired to authority.
 A bad answer can mislead a reader.
-A bad agent step can call an API, move data, change a file, poison memory, leak secrets, or trigger a downstream workflow.
+A bad agent step can call an API, move data, change a file, poison memory, leak secrets, approve a payment, or trigger a downstream workflow.
 The survey's frame is therefore close to ordinary systems security: trust boundaries, mediation, privilege, provenance, containment, and evidence.

 The Three Objects